LorenaMueller/refine_DCG_outlines/README.md

 Google Earth Engine (GEE) to preprocess and export satellite-derived features.
 Google Colab for loading these features, training an XGBoost classifier, and generating final glacier outlines.

 Our approach aims to improve DCG mapping in complex terrain where traditional methods relying on manual delineation or high-resolution data are not scalable.
-The methodology is validated on glaciers in Switzerland, Italy, and India, and is designed with global applicability in mind.
+The methodology is tested on glaciers in Switzerland, Italy, and India, and is designed with global applicability in mind.

-Last update to this readme: 16 June 2025.
+Last update to this readme: 24 June 2025.

 ---